Cost Of Living For a Family in Delhi 2025

 Loan Affordability Index in Delhi

-Besides measuring the loan-to-income ratio, we asked families of Delhi how many times in a year they defaulted or were unable to pay their due credit card or loan payments on time.
+Besides measuring the loan-to-income ratio, we asked families how many times in a year they defaulted or were unable to pay their due credit card or loan payments on time.
 Understanding how often people default on their due payments is one of the indicators of the cost of living and economic situation.

 Frequency and percentage of people who failed to pay their monthly credit card or loan payments on time last year.